Home/Blog/The House Edge: What 2.70% Actually Means Over Time

 The practical conclusion

-If you choose to play roulette for entertainment, play European.
-The extra pocket on an American wheel offers nothing to the player — no better experience, no better odds, no compensating feature.
+From a mathematical perspective, the European wheel has the lower expected loss because it contains one zero instead of two.
+The extra pocket on an American wheel offers nothing to the player, no better odds and no compensating feature.
 It exists solely to increase the house's expected revenue.

-No strategy changes this.
-Martingale, Fibonacci, flat betting, hot number tracking — none of these affect the expected value of a single bet.
-The EV is set by the wheel geometry, not the betting pattern.
-The house edge is not beatable by system.
-It is structural arithmetic.
+No betting pattern changes the expected value of a single spin.
+Martingale, Fibonacci, flat betting, hot-number tracking, none of these affect the expected value of a single bet.
+The long-run average is determined by the wheel structure, not by the betting pattern.
+The house edge is not beatable by any system; it is structural arithmetic.